Be in the know. Be in control.

 Monitoring your cloud-based services is likely quite different from how you've monitored your on premises SharePoint and Exchange applications.
 We've listed some of the most common questions we get about these differences below so you can plan your Office 365 monitoring strategy.

 Absolutely NOT!
 We fully leverage Azure Active Directory to securely limit our access to your sites and mailboxes.
 When you create your Office 365 tenant, and Azure Active Directory tenant is also automatically created too so you already have this.
 When you turn log into our site and ask us to monitor sites and mailboxes, you are redirected to Azure Active Directory.
 You login on the Azure site, and are asked if you will consent to allow us access to monitor your resources.
 Only if you say yes, you are redirected back to our site, and Azure gives us an access token - NOT your username and password.
 The access token can never be exchanged for your password.

 For most of the monitoring features, you do NOT need to be a Global Administrator of your Office 365 tenant.
-There are two exceptions to this: if you want to enable the Office 365 Service Info (which is also needed for Threat Intelligence Monitoring), Microsoft requires that you be a Global Admin in order to grant access to their API.
+There are a couple of exceptions to this: if you want to enable the Office 365 Service Info (which is also needed for Threat Intelligence Monitoring), Microsoft requires that you be a Global Admin in order to grant access to their API.
 Also, if you want to enable monitoring on Skype for Business then you need to be either a Global Admin or a Skype for Business Administrator to initially grant access.
 After you've done that then you can log back into the site as a regular user and click the Update button for Skype monitoring to just use a normal user account again.

 No, we absolutely do not do that, and there are several reasons why.
 First, you will not be using the least privileged access to monitor these resources; if you want to read more about what we suggest in that respect you can read our blog post here: https://samlman.wordpress.com/2015/04/04/how-do-we-monitor-office-365-and-exchange-online-for-you/ .